Texans Finally Break Losing Streak, Defeat Jaguars 30-14 In Crennel's Debut

 Offensively, the Texans put on a show, with QB Deshaun Watson throwing for 359 yards and three touchdowns (easily his most productive game of the season), and allowing just one sack on the afternoon.
 Watson also completed 71.4% of his passes and hit eight different receivers on the afternoon.

-Meanwhile, his running game supported by having its most productive game of the year as well, running for 129 total yards as a unit, with David Johnson leading the way with 17 carries for 96 yards.
+The Houston running game had its productive game of the year as well, running for 129 total yards as a unit, with David Johnson leading the way with 17 carries for 96 yards.

-Perhaps the most relieving stat of all, and perhaps the most vindicating number to fans, was the score, as the Texans reached the 30-point threshold offensively for the first time since in 363 days when they took down the eventual Super Bowl champion Kansas City Chiefs 31-24 at Arrowhead Stadium on October 13th of 2019.
+Perhaps the most relieving and vindicating stat of all was the score, as the Texans reached the 30-point threshold offensively for the first time since in 363 days when they took down the eventual Super Bowl champion Kansas City Chiefs 31-24 at Arrowhead Stadium on Oct.
+13 of last year.

 The Texans will have a chance to put together their first winning of the season next weekend when they travel to Nashville to take on the Tennessee Titans at Nissan Stadium.
 Assuming the Titans find a solution to their COVID-19 issue, it will be the first matchup of the season between the two teams.